Building a Financial Plan Without a Blueprint?

 Now, unless you are an architect, you would at a minimum need someone to draw out a blueprint.
 With enough time, some people might be savvy enough to try and build the rest from there.
 Of course, if you don’t have years of experience as a contractor, it makes sense to hire someone.
 Want to install fancy tile or granite countertops?
 Again, you could do it on your own to save money, or you could hire a professional.

-Nobody likes to get “it depends” as an answer when trying to figure out how much something will cost so here is a simple breakdown of the services an advisor provides and a general idea of the costs that come with it.
+Nobody likes to get “it depends” as an answer when trying to figure out how much something will cost so here is a simple breakdown of the services a financial advisor provides and a general idea of the costs that come with it.

 At Your Service: What a Financial Advisor Does for You